 I get asked a lot of what my passion is or what I really want to do for work, and my answer is always, “I do not know”.
 These days it seems that you cannot be happy if you are not working towards your passion or even be successful if you are not working towards your passion.
 But what if you truly do not know what your passion is?
 And how can you find your passion when you are out of work and the rent is due along with the cable bill, the mobile phone bill, and every other bill?

 For about a year I enjoyed the time off, worked out a lot and got into crazy ripped shape, worked for a family friend handling the office for his private investigation company, and went back to school to learn French and Spanish.
-After a while I wanted a 9 to 5 job and had no luck with the employment agencies or networking; I never really had a resume since all my jobs in Los Angeles were by word of mouth or networking.
+After a while I wanted a 9 to 5 job and had no luck with the employment agencies (I remember registering with Apple One that seemed useless) or networking; I never really had a resume since all my jobs in Los Angeles were by word of mouth or networking.
 Needing a change I upped and moved to New York City at the end of 1998 with no job lined up, knowing only one person and having $400 in my pocket to my name.

 New York City brought a needed change and within a couple weeks I was hired by Noonan/Russo Communications through an employment agency.
 I was the Executive Assistant to both the SVP, Communications and VP, Communications.
-Immediately my head boss, the SVP, knew I was more than just an Executive Assistant, and had me so Senior Account Executive work by writing up business proposals for clients.
+Immediately my head boss, the SVP, knew I was more than just an Executive Assistant, and had me do Senior Account Executive work by writing up business proposals for clients.
 Overall the job was fun but there was always an underlying “watch your back” feeling and I learned why in the end.
-Since I was an Executive Assistant I had to go to weekly meetings with all the other assistants, including the Office Manager, the Receptionist and the Human Resource Director; and by the way everyone was gay.
+Since I was an Executive Assistant I had to go to weekly meetings with all the other assistants, including the Office Manager, the Receptionist and the Human Resource Director; and by the way everyone in that group was gay (it was a bitchfest that I did not like being a part of).
 Since I never spoke about my private life at work I was always under suspicion or questioned by the other assistants.
 And considering I would never relent to their inquiries I became the outcast to the point where someone in the group decided that I had to go.
 I was told I was being fired since I was answering the outside phone line for my bosses incorrectly, which was a blatant lie, and that my termination was immediate.
 I never knew who I pissed off but I found it weird that I worked my ass off and yet by somehow pissing off one person I was fired.
 I later found out it was a setup and my bosses were upset that this happened but their hands were tied since the decision came down from the CFO, who was gay and who was the husband of one of the Co-Presidents of the company, and he could be a nightmare to deal with.

 My luck with employment agencies was still pretty bad since I did not understand how to put a resume together; one headhunter said it looked like a “restaurant menu”.
 Through a friend I ended up getting a bouncer job with a bar on the Upper East Side which lasted almost 6-months until a patron screamed in my face one night, “don’t you know who I am?!”
 Within a couple weeks I ended up with an Executive Assistant job with Entertainment Drive; a company that designed and hosted official celebrity websites.
 The woman I worked with complained about everything I did and my boss, who was the president of the company, loved me; it was a very odd atmosphere.
 The company got bought out by a company in Los Angeles, the president got fired with no one in the New York City office being told what was going on, and the CFO in the Los Angeles took it upon herself to tell me what I could and could not do in the office even with the fact that I never reported to her.
 The people I worked with in the New York City office were a blast to work with but the company was coming apart at the seams.
 So I left and went to work for a startup called Zactus as an Executive Assistant to the president.